cs130-w22/Group-B1/backend/docs/api.md

 PUT /roommate
 ```

-Include the username as a query parameter.
+Include the `username` as a query parameter.
 Include a `RoommateProfile` object inside the request body, along with the authorization header.
-Note that this means that we are not allowing the username or password to be updated using this endpoint.
+Note that that we are not allowing the username or password to be updated using this endpoint.

 Example Request: